PhillipDaum/bootstrap-boilerplate/readme.md

 # bootstrap-boilerplate

+## Description
-## This is a template for building other websites for my Bitwise class.
+This is a template for building other websites for my Bitwise class.
+I will be making some cool websites with this

+## Prerequisites
+- I'm not sure what all of the depencancies are yet
+- I will be filling out more about this later

+## Contributing
-## I will be making some cool websites with this
+- This part is coming soon!
+I think we will be learning some more about this in class today.
-### I imagine that this will be updated more and more as I go along, so stay posted!

 > My filing structures are okay, but I can work on that

-### About
+## License
+Also, coming soon!

+## Other
 - The teachers are pretty cool.
 I think we will be using this repository as a template to do other websites.
 - I am excited to start working on my final project.

-### Other

 - This part will be filled out more
   - As I learn more best practices
   - Read more documents